 - These smaller boluses can be better accommodated by patients with drinking disorders and may lead to less aspiration

-- The device can be used independently by patients with less need of a caregiver.
+- The device can be used independently by patients with less supervision of a caregiver

 - The device offers clinical, financial and competitive advantages to current thickener products